статья

 You need to experience the relief of seeing a friendly face after

 spending three days in Castlereagh interrogation centre.
-Over the
+Over

-coming months as we walked around we talked about, among other things,
+coming months as we walked around we talked about, among other

-the political situation outside, how things were progressing and what
+the political situation outside, how things were progressing and

 could be done by the prisoners to support our movement as a whole.